brianglass/anastasis/files/28_january.md

 Or Cross-Theotokion.

-When the Lamb who gave you birth saw you, the Lamb and Shepherd on the tree she grieved, and cried out as a mother, Â‘My Son so dearly loved, how have you been suspended on the tree of the Cross, O long-suffering?
+When the Lamb who gave you birth saw you, the Lamb and Shepherd on the tree she grieved, and cried out as a mother, ‘My Son so dearly loved, how have you been suspended on the tree of the Cross, O long-suffering?
 How have your hands and feet been nailed by lawless men?
-How, Master, have you poured out your blood?Â’
+How, Master, have you poured out your blood?’

 ****